catkira/open5G_phy/README.md

 [![Verify](https://github.com/catkira/open5G_rx/actions/workflows/verify.yml/badge.svg)](https://github.com/catkira/open5G_rx/actions/workflows/verify.yml)

 # Overview
 This is a verilog HDL core for a 5G NR receiver.
-It is optimized for low ressource usage so that it can run on a [PlutoSDR](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html), which has a Xilinx® Zynq Z-7010 with only 80 DSP slices and 28K logic cells.<br>
+It is optimized for low ressource usage so that it can run on a [PlutoSDR](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html), which has a Xilinx® Zynq Z-7010 with only 80 DSP slices and 28K logic cells.
+Since this design is optimized for low ressource usage, it can only demodulate at 3.84 MSPS which is equal to 256 point FFT or 20 RBs (Ressource Blocks).
+A ressource block in 5G consists of 12 subcarriers.
+The 256 point FFT contains only 20*12=240 usable subcarriers, because at each edge of the spectrum there are 8 zero carriers.<br>
+Cell search is limited to 1 frequency offset range.
+Within this frequency offset range, the PSS correlator works up to a CFO of about += 10 kHz.
 Each PSS correlator only detects one of the possible three different PSS sequences.
-If a general cell search is needed, 3 PSS correlators need to be instanciated in parallel.
-If CFOs larger than one subcarrier spacing (15 kHz) are expected, more parallel PSS correlator instances are needed for different CFOs.<br>
+If a general cell search for all 3 possible N_id_2's is needed, 3 PSS correlators need to be instanciated in parallel.
+If CFOs larger than the detection range of the PSS correlator are expected, the different CFO possibilities can be tried sequentially by configuring the receiver via its AXI-lite interface.<br>
 Implemented so far:<br>
 * Decimator which uses [this](https://github.com/catkira/CIC) CIC core
 * PSS correlator (detailed description below)
 * Peak detector (detailed description below)
 * FFT demodulator which uses [this](https://github.com/catkira/FFT) FFT core
 * SSS detector (detailed description below)
+* Frame sync (detailed description below)
 * Channel estimator (detailed description below)

 ![Overview diagram](doc/overview.jpg)

 <b>TODO:</b>
 * implement dynamic block scaling for FFT
-* finish channel estimator/corrector
+* implement amplitude correction in channel_estimator
+* implement PDCCH DMRS in channel_estimator
 * implement AXI stream FIFO or use Xilinx core
 * maybe optimize PSS correlator further like described [here](https://ieeexplore.ieee.org/document/8641097) or [here](https://ieeexplore.ieee.org/document/9312170)